“Made this yesterday in my Instant Pot. It was FABULOUS! We especially loved the barbecue sauce with apple butter. It’s a winner!” ~Mary

-The Instant Pot was made for recipes that call for large cuts of meat like pork shoulder
+The Instant Pot was made for large cuts of meat like pork shoulder

 They need to be cooked for a long period of time to tenderize and make them extra juicy.
 You can make this apple butter pulled pork in a low oven, but it will take you all day.
 Why not pop it in the Instant Pot and set the timer for one hour?
 It’s a super good deal if you ask me, and let’s just say I got no complaints around the dinner table last night:)